nhs-england-tools/repository-template/docs/developer-guides/Scripting_Terraform.md

 Some advantages of using Terraform are as outlined below:

 - **Declarative configuration**: Terraform enables the precise definition of the desired state of infrastructure, streamlining its creation through a readable and understandable codebase.
-- **Version control**: The infrastructure code may be subject to version control, thereby providing an auditable record of environmental changes.
+- **Version control**: The infrastructure code may be subject to version control, thereby providing an audit trail of environmental changes.
 - **Modularisation and reusability**: Terraform facilitates the packaging of infrastructure into modular components, enhancing both reusability and ease of sharing across organisational teams.
-- **State management**: Terraform's state management capabilities ensure an accurate representation of real-world resources, enabling features such as resource dependencies and idempotency.
+- **State management**: Terraform's state management capabilities ensure an accurate representation of real-world resources, enabling features such as resource dependencies and idempotence.
 - **Collaboration and workflow**: The platform supports collaboration through features like remote backends and state locking, thereby fostering collective work on infrastructure projects.
 - **Community and ecosystem**: A robust community actively contributes to the Terraform ecosystem, providing a wealth of modules and examples that expedite infrastructure development.